top of page

 For many people, starting a discussion is challenging, and when the talk is about something technical, it becomes even more arduous and uncomfortable.

-In this post, I'll discuss two incorrect questions that I've been asked in the past and offer advice on how to change them to more appropriate ones.
+In this post, as a Christchurch wedding photographer, I'll discuss two incorrect questions that I've been asked in the past and offer advice on how to change them to more appropriate ones.

 1- What is your camera brand?